ADv0rnik/request-emulator/README.md

 2. To check test results run `show_logs`
 3. Remove test containers by following command `stop_tests`

+#### Installing pre-commit hooks
+1. While on your local machine run `install-hooks.bash` script from `.\scripts` directory to set up the configuration
+2. Git will run the `pre-commit` script each time you commit some code to remote repo

 #### Deploy to Railway.app

 1. Create a PostgreSQL instance in your railway.app account.